null

 The candlestick is composed of a more or less high shaft resting on a foot and finished at the top by a spigot sometimes completed by a fixed or mobile wick.
 The bobeche may have one or two small openings on the side to allow the rest of the candle to be extracted.

 Candlesticks are based on this structure, but are more imposing in size and decoration.
 Like candlesticks, they're an integral part of interior design, lending unmistakable splendor to family meals, parties and ceremonies.
 With several arms of light, they are decorated with floral or animal motifs .
-Some exceptional models, like our pair of putti candelabra, are adorned with allegorical or mythological figures.
+Some exceptional models, such as our pair of putti candelabra, are adorned with allegorical or mythological figures.
 Others take the form of a vase from which flowers spring to form the arms of light.

 Pair of candelabras signed Eugène Hazart